 You’re taking initiative to present your life's story by yourself, not because you were required.

-Not an Insanity Defense
+Not for an Insanity Defense

 They are not about avoiding responsibility or appearing to do so, but demonstrating responsibility and giving the court some context in your case.